yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <img src="/assets/images/ongoingmycultivars/kp3.jpg" class="small-img" alt="khun poh durian">
 <img src="/assets/images/ongoingmycultivars/kp4.jpg" class="small-img" alt="khun poh durian">

 From Penang.
-Online articles say at 小红 (Xiao Hong, or Little Red) is an off-shoot of Khun Poh, that seems to be recognised as a separate cultivar.
+Online articles say that 小红 (Xiao Hong, or Little Red) is an off-shoot of Khun Poh Ang Bak (坤宝红肉), and seems to be recognised as a separate cultivar.
+For the sake of convenience I am lumping them together here.

-I tried both, side by side, as seen in the pictures.
+I tried both Khun Poh and Xiao Hong, side by side, as seen in the pictures.
 Personally, I was unable to distinguish between both by visual, or by taste.
 The stallholder told me to look at the base to see the difference in pattern, but I cannot remember the difference now sadly.
-- Tastes like orange, really very unique, like eating an orange dessert
+- Tastes citrus-y and orange-y, really very unique, like eating an orange dessert

 <u>D168 D101</u>